 Liz: Definitely, I remember going to our initial meeting at the Farmington Hills office.
 We got all the information about the home study and we felt a little overwhelmed.
 It looked like so much.
 So many things that we needed to … so many classes we needed to take, things we needed to read, just things we needed to do to prepare.
-But I have to say that as we started the process our caseworker helped put everything into perspective.
-She reassured us that we didn’t need to do it all at one time.
-We would take it step by step with her assisting us throughout the process.
+But I have to say that as we started the process, our caseworker helped put everything into perspective.
+She reassured us we didn’t need to do it all at one time.
+We would take it step by step with her, assisting us throughout the process.
 It. ended up being a really informational and priceless experience for both of us.

 We learned a lot about ourselves, and a lot about each other.
 We learned a lot about adoption – we had so many misconceptions that we didn’t even realize that we had.
 Of course, I spoke to people who had adopted before, but I still had so many misconceptions.
-By researching, reading and attending classes, we were really able to wrap our heads around exactly what adoption is.
+By researching, reading and attending classes, we could really wrap our heads around exactly what adoption is.
 We learned just what an amazing, spectacular experience adoption is.
-This knowledge took away a lot of those fears and insecurities, and that feeling of being overwhelmed with the process.
+This knowledge took away a lot of those fears and insecurities and that feeling of being overwhelmed with the process.
 Going through the home study helped us become fully prepared to be adoptive parents.

 Jennifer J.: Awesome.
-That’s definitely part of the purpose of it – to fully prepare families.
+That’s definitely part of the purpose of it – to prepare families.
 I had a family say one time, “We didn’t know what we didn’t know until we had a home study.”

 Liz: That is the perfect way to put it, because it’s true.
 There are so many facets to adoption that without experiencing it yourself, you really don’t understand.
 The home study is just such a very important part of the process.
 Having gone through the home study once, we felt like we knew everything.
 But the second time around was just as valuable as the first time.
-Every situation is different, and we needed to prepare ourselves again.
+Every situation is different, and we need to prepare ourselves again.

 Liz: Absolutely.
 When we first started the home study process, there were so many unknowns.
 I remember sitting up in the middle of the night thinking about who our birth mother might be, and what her situations might be, and will she like us?
 Will we be good enough for her?
 There was a lot of anxiety around that, because you hear from other people’s experiences with their own adoption situations.
 But I really thought a lot about who the birth parents were going to be and what our relationship might be like then and in the future.
 I don’t think that you really can fully prepare yourself until you meet that person for the first time.

 The same situation happened with Carter’s birth mother.
 Again, we were so very nervous, even going through it before.
 But we just had an instant connection with this woman.
 I felt a sisterhood with both of our children’s birth mothers, which I still feel today.
 And I wanted to be that person for both of them that was there to support them with anything they needed.
 If that meant that they wanted me to be in the delivery room with them, I would be there holding their hand.
 Or if they wanted me to sit in the waiting room while they were delivering, I would be there.
 Anything I could do to support them is what I wanted to do.
-In turn, I found that both of these women wanted the same for me.
-Which was just an amazing experience, they wanted me to feel comfortable, and they wanted me to be a part of things.
+I found both women wanted the same for me.
+Which was just an amazing experience.
+They wanted me to feel comfortable, and they wanted me to be a part of things.
 It just was the most amazing experience meeting these two women and creating a bond that is unlike anything else I’ve ever experienced.

 Jennifer J.: It’s hard to describe that for sure.